What would cause a microwave to stop working?

 You’re just about to stream your favorite movie, but first you set the package of microwave popcorn on the microwave’s glass turntable.
 You press the “Popcorn” button and… nothing.
 Or, you just want to heat up last night’s leftovers for a quick lunch, but you end up eating the lasagna cold.
+The microwave oven seemed to be operating fine a few days ago, so why is the microwave not working now?

 Why Did My Microwave Stop Working?
+Common Causes Explained

 The most common cause for a microwave oven not working at all is a blown main fuse.
 The microwave main fuse will cut the flow of electricity if too much current passes through it.
 When this happens, the fuse is considered “blown” and the microwave’s fuse will need to be replaced with a new one before the microwave will start working again.
 The main fuse is not the only fuse found in microwave ovens.
-There can also be thermal fuses, cavity fuses, and thermoprotectors which will interrupt the electrical flow if the microwave overheats.
+There can also be microwave thermal fuses, cavity fuses, and microwave thermoprotectors, which will interrupt the electrical flow if the microwave overheats.
 All of these parts can be tested with a multimeter to confirm continuity – a continuous electrical path present in the component.
-Here are some troubleshooting tips if your microwave suddenly stopped working:
+Here are some troubleshooting tips if your microwave suddenly stops working:

 • Before you begin testing, unplug the microwave oven power cord.